cryptpad/e2e-test-suite/Readme.md

 [Here] (https://cryptpad.fr/code/#/3/code/edit/0def72606ece1221679bd8a6a00bcad1/)

-NOTE: The setup and authentication scripts MUST be run on Chrome browser as it is the most stable and least likely to result in failures or errors.
-Ensure browser is set to Chrome in `playwright.config.js` under `projects` (see 'Multiple browser/OS testing' below).
+NOTE: The setup, authentication, cleanup and teardown scripts MUST be run on Chrome browser as it is the most stable and least likely to result in failures or errors.

 1. Set passwords for the following test accounts: